August 5, 2019

 POTENTIAL NEW AUTO TARIFFS THREATEN U.S. JOBS AND WILL HURT CONSUMERS

 On May 17, the President announced he would be delaying any decision related to auto tariffs for up to 180 days, as negotiations with international partners continue.
-These potential new auto tariffs would impact all dealers since no vehicle in the U.S. is 100 percent domestically made, and the average vehicle assembled in the U.S. has an international parts content of 40%.
+These potential new auto tariffs would impact all dealers, since no vehicle in the U.S. is 100% domestically-made, and the average vehicle assembled in the U.S. has an international parts content of 40%.
 According to a recent study by the Center for Automotive Research, Section 232 auto and auto parts tariffs would increase vehicle prices by $2,750 on average per vehicle, cause a decline of up to 1.3 million vehicle sales and result in a loss of 367,000 American jobs.
-Congress must ensure that any new trade agreements or actions do not unduly increase vehicle prices, stifle demand for new vehicles, or jeopardize American jobs.
+Congress must ensure that any new trade initiatives do not unduly increase vehicle prices, stifle demand for new vehicles, or jeopardize American jobs.

-MODERNIZE THE TRUCK FLEET – REPEAL THE FEDERAL EXCISE TAX ON HEAVY-DUTY TRUCKS (H.R.
+MODERNIZE THE TRUCK FLEET – SUPPORT REPEAL OF THE FEDERAL EXCISE TAX ON HEAVY-DUTY TRUCKS (H.R.
 2381/S. 1839)

 Download the brief